 A: Please see the DORA website for the reinstatement application.

 Q: Do I need special training to facilitate DUI groups?

 A: There is no formal certification program to facilitate DUI Level I Education and DUI Level II Education and Therapy groups, however a CAC II or above is required to facilitate these groups.
 Group facilitators must take the specialized training for the chosen manualized curriculum being offered.

 Q: How do counselors become approved domestic violence providers?

 A: Call the Domestic Violence Board at 303.239.4528.

 Q: Does the Office of Behavioral Health approve training centers that offer classes for certification?

-Q: How is the child's eligibility determined?
+Q: How is the child or youth's eligibility determined?

 Q: Where do you go to apply?